Project-BlackFN/BetterRebootV2.4/README.md

 1. Download this Project via git clone or Code Button

-2. Open it with Visual Studio 2022
+2. Open it with Visual Studio 2022 (you must have installed the Desktop Development Pack C++)

 3. Switch to Release (x64) if this is'nt Selected as Default